Tidewater Council: Order of the Arrow

-Blue Heron Lodge #349 is the local chapter of the Order of the Arrow affiliated with Tidewater Council.
-In 1946, the council formed an Order of the Arrow lodge when ceremonialists from Octoraro Lodge #22 inducted the first members.
-In 1947, the totem of a blue heron was selected and the lodge was named Blue Heron Lodge #349.
+Blue Heron Lodge 349 is the local chapter of the Order of the Arrow affiliated with Tidewater Council.
+In 1946, the council formed an Order of the Arrow lodge when ceremonialists from Octoraro Lodge 22 inducted the first members.
+In 1947, the totem of a blue heron was selected and the lodge was named Blue Heron Lodge 349.

+On October 1st, 2024, Blue Heron Lodge transitioned from the traditional Lodge Chief leadership model to a new Council of Chiefs model.
+In this new model, the chiefs from each of the lodge's six chapters have equal powers and responsibilities.
+The Council of Chiefs retain their chapter advisors but also have three Council of Chief Advisor's which replaced the traditional Lodge advisor position.